 Lillie Hinton

-She was “rapidly rising in public esteem,” “highly successful,” and “the coming great star of America.”
-Unfortunately, Lillie Hinton’s celebrity status lasted only seven years, cut short by pneumonia that…
+Her reviews said she was “rapidly rising in public esteem,” “highly successful,” and “the coming great star of America.”
+Unfortunately, Lillie Hinton’s celebrity status lasted only seven years, cut short…

 Read More